aadams0/nf-workflows/README.md

 S U B W O R K F L O W   O P T I O N S
 =====================================
 --input=null
-  * Input file type (options: fastq, bam)
+  <string> input file type (options: fastq, bam)

 --subworkflow=null
-  * Subworkflow (options: joint-call, somatic-call, make-pon)
+  <string> subworkflow (options: joint-call, somatic-call, make-pon)

 --out=OUT
-  * Name of outputs directory
+  <string> name of outputs directory

 --pon=null
-  * Path to panel of normals
-  * Used in somatic-call subworkflow
+  <string> path to panel of normals; used in somatic-call subworkflow

 --gendb=GENDB
-  * Name of new genomics database
-  * Used in joint-call and make-pon subworkflow
+  <string> name of new genomics database; used in joint-call and make-pon subworkflow

 --updategendb=null
-  * Path to existing genomics database
-  * Used when adding a new sample to genomicsdb in joint-call or make-pon subworkflow
+  <string> path to existing genomics database; used when adding a new sample to genomicsdb in joint-call or make-pon subworkflow

 --paired=false
-  * Boolean to determine if somatic-caller subworkflow is run with a paired normal
+  <boolean> determines if somatic-caller subworkflow is run with a paired normal
 ```

 ## Example Usage